ralexander-phi/rss-blogroll-network/README.md

 This may happen organically over time if you have content that's interesting to others in the network.

 To help the network get bootstrapped, and discover disjoint parts of the network, you can open a GitHub Issue to add you blog.
+Please first check to see if your site is listed to avoid maintainance overhead.
 You'll qualify if:

 * You have an RSS feed